tropicbliss/NodeSniper/README.md

 Open "config.yml" and enter the delay you want to use in milliseconds.
 For more info on delays click [here](https://github.com/MCsniperPY/MCsniperPY#delays).
 Take note that the delay you use for MCsniperPY and this sniper is different.
 I honestly don't have enough accounts to test for delays so use whatever delay you like.

+### Additional config options

+Spread: Determines the amount of milliseconds the sniper waits after sending a request before sending the next.
+It's asynchronous so you don't have to worry about the receiving time.

 ## Usage

 Navigate to the directory in which the sniper, account and config files are from your terminal.
 Again if you are not sure MCsniperPY documents a similar process right [here](https://github.com/MCsniperPY/MCsniperPY#installing-dependencies).
 After that type in the following: